asvd/helios-kernel/README.md

 ### Module uninitializer

-Upon the module unload, its code is removed from the Kernel module cache.
+Upon the module unload, its code is removed from the Kernel cache.
 But the Kernel does not track the objects created by the module's initializer, therefore you may provide an uninitializer function which should remove the library objects.
 This function will be called during the module unload.

 Therefore the full version of a library module will look like this: